junxit/us-congress-bills-110/bill.md

     - **(B)** by striking “6 years” and inserting “10 years”;
     - **(C)** by striking “after one or more prior convictions” and all that follows through “have become final,” and inserting “after a prior conviction for a felony drug offense has become final,”; and
   - **(3)** in paragraph (3)—
-    - **(A)** by striking “2 years” and inserting “6 years”;
+    - **(A)** by striking “2 years” and inserting “4 years”;
     - **(B)** by striking “after one or more convictions” and all that follows through “have become final,” and inserting “after a prior conviction for a felony drug offense has become final,”; and
     - **(C)** by adding at the end the following “Any sentence imposing a term of imprisonment under this paragraph may, if there was a prior conviction, impose a term of supervised release of not more than 1 year, in addition to such term of imprisonment.”.
 - **(f)** *Offenses involving dispensing of controlled substances by means of the Internet* Section 401 of the Controlled Substances Act (21 U.S.C.
 841) is amended by adding at the end the following:
-  > - **(g)** *Offenses involving dispensing of controlled substances by means of the Internet*
+  > - **(h)** *Offenses involving dispensing of controlled substances by means of the Internet*
-  >   - **(1)** It shall be unlawful for any person to knowingly or intentionally—
+  >   - **(1)** *In general* It shall be unlawful for any person to knowingly or intentionally—
   >     - **(A)** deliver, distribute, or dispense a controlled substance by means of the Internet, except as authorized by this title; or
   >     - **(B)** aid or abet (as such terms are used in section 2 of title 18, United States Code) any activity described in subparagraph (A) that is not authorized by this title.
-  >   - **(2)** Examples of activities that violate paragraph (1) include, but are not limited to, knowingly or intentionally—
+  >   - **(2)** *Examples* Examples of activities that violate paragraph (1) include, but are not limited to, knowingly or intentionally—
   >     - **(A)** delivering, distributing, or dispensing a controlled substance by means of the Internet by an online pharmacy that is not validly registered with a modification authorizing such activity as required by section 303(f) (unless exempt from such registration);
   >     - **(B)** writing a prescription for a controlled substance for the purpose of delivery, distribution, or dispensation by means of the Internet in violation of section 309(e);
   >     - **(C)** serving as an agent, intermediary, or other entity that causes the Internet to be used to bring together a buyer and seller to engage in the dispensing of a controlled substance in a manner not authorized by sections 303(f) or 309(e);
   >     - **(D)** offering to fill a prescription for a controlled substance based solely on a consumer’s completion of an online medical questionnaire; and
-  >     - **(E)** making a material false, fictitious, or fraudulent statement or representation in the submission to the Attorney General under section 311.
+  >     - **(E)** making a material false, fictitious, or fraudulent statement or representation in a notification or declaration under subsection (d) or (e), respectively, of section 311.
-  >   - **(3)**
+  >   - **(3)** *Inapplicability*
   >     - **(A)** This subsection does not apply to—
   >       - **(i)** the delivery, distribution, or dispensation of controlled substances by nonpractitioners to the extent authorized by their registration under this title;
   >       - **(ii)** the placement on the Internet of material that merely advocates the use of a controlled substance or includes pricing information without attempting to propose or facilitate an actual transaction involving a controlled substance; or
   >       - **(iii)** except as provided in subparagraph (B), any activity that is limited to—
-  >         - **(I)** the provision of a telecommunications service, or of an Internet access service or Internet information location tool (as those terms are defined in section 231 of the Communications Act of 1934 (47 U.S.C.
-231)); or
+  >         - **(I)** the provision of a telecommunications service, or of an Internet access service or Internet information location tool (as those terms are defined in section 231 of the Communications Act of 1934); or
-  >         - **(II)** the transmission, storage, retrieval, hosting, formatting, or translation (or any combination thereof) of a communication, without selection or alteration of the content of the communication, except that deletion of a particular communication or material made by another person in a manner consistent with section 230(c) of the Communications Act of 1934 (47 U.S.C.
-230(c)) shall not constitute such selection or alteration of the content of the communication.
+  >         - **(II)** the transmission, storage, retrieval, hosting, formatting, or translation (or any combination thereof) of a communication, without selection or alteration of the content of the communication, except that deletion of a particular communication or material made by another person in a manner consistent with section 230(c) of the Communications Act of 1934 shall not constitute such selection or alteration of the content of the communication.
   >     - **(B)** The exceptions under subclauses (I) and (II) of subparagraph (A)(iii) shall not apply to a person acting in concert with a person who violates paragraph (1).
-  >   - **(4)** Any person who knowingly or intentionally violates this subsection shall be sentenced in accordance with subsection (b) of this section.
+  >   - **(4)** *Knowing or intentional violation* Any person who knowingly or intentionally violates this subsection shall be sentenced in accordance with subsection (b).

 - **(g)** *Publication* Section 403(c) of the Controlled Substances Act (21 U.S.C.
 843(c)) is amended by—
-  - **(1)** designating the text as paragraph (1); and
+  - **(1)** striking “(c)” and inserting “(c)(1)”; and
   - **(2)** adding at the end the following:
     > - **(2)**
-    >   - **(A)** Except as authorized by this title, it shall be unlawful for any person by means of the Internet to knowingly advertise the sale or distribution of, or to offer to sell, distribute, or dispense, a controlled substance.
+    >   - **(A)** It shall be unlawful for any person to knowingly or intentionally use the Internet, or cause the Internet to be used, to advertise the sale of, or to offer to sell, distribute, or dispense, a controlled substance where such sale, distribution, or dispensing is not authorized by this title or by the Controlled Substances Import and Export Act.
     >   - **(B)** Examples of activities that violate subparagraph (A) include, but are not limited to, knowingly or intentionally causing the placement on the Internet of an advertisement that refers to or directs prospective buyers to Internet sellers of controlled substances who are not registered with a modification under section 303(f).
     >   - **(C)** Subparagraph (A) does not apply to material that either—
     >     - **(i)** merely advertises the distribution of controlled substances by nonpractitioners to the extent authorized by their registration under this title; or